Sometimes content on the internet isn’t actionable for defamation, but it can give rise to other claims.

 Intrusion Upon Seclusion

-Intrusion of seclusion claims refer to the publication of private information, that is not newsworthy or of legitimate public concern.
+Intrusion of seclusion claims refer to the publication of private facts, or public information that is not newsworthy or of legitimate public concern.
 While the information shared may be true, unlike defamation, it’s the nature of the information shared that can potentially give rise to this claim.

 Elements of an Intrusion Upon Seclusion Claim